 Tshechu is a religious festival meaning “tenth day” held annually in various temples, monasteries and

-Festivals in Bhutan is a religious event celebrated on tenth day of a month of the lunar calendar corresponding to the birthday of Guru Rinpoche (Guru Padmasambhava).
-However the exact month of the Festival varies from place to place and temple to temple.
+Bhutan Festival is a religious event celebrated on the tenth day of a month of the lunar calendar corresponding to the birthday of Guru Rinpoche (Guru Padmasambhava).
+However, the exact month of the Festival varies from place to place and temple to temple.

-These religious festivals are grand events where entire communities come together to witness religious mask dances, receive blessings and socialize.
-In addition to the mask dances, it also include colorful Bhutanese dances and other forms of entertainment.
+Bhutan Festival are grand events where entire communities come together to witness religious mask dances, receive blessings and socialize.
+In addition to the mask dances, Bhutan Festival also includes colourful Bhutanese dances and other forms of entertainment.

-It is believed that everyone must attend a Tshechu (religious festival) and witness the mask dances at least once to in order to receive blessings and wash away their sins.
-Every mask dance performed during the festival has a special meaning or a story behind it and many are based on stories and incidents from as long ago as the 8th century, during the life of Guru Padmasambhava.
+It is believed that everyone must attend a Tshechu (Bhutan Festival) and witness the mask dances at least once in order to receive blessings and wash away their sins.
+Every mask dance performed during the Bhutan festival has a special meaning or a story behind it and many are based on stories and incidents from as long ago as the 8th century, during the life of Guru Padmasambhava.
 In monasteries, the mask dances are performed by monks and in remote villages, they are performed jointly by monks and village men.

-- Special reception at airport by the representatives of our company
+- Special reception at the airport by the representatives of our company

-- Witness the festivals and take stunning photographs even with the performers in their best colorful attires
+- Witness the festivals and take stunning photographs even with the performers in their best colourful attires

 - Dry picnic at beautiful locations